scgamyh/jammter/README.md

 - Now you can use a ethernet cable connect to ANTSDR, and add ANTSDR to your software,such as Matlab2020.b and GNU Radio.

 ## Support 2r2t mode
-If you want to use 2r2t mode, you need to enter the system and run the following command to write the mode configuradion into the nor flash.
+If you want to use 2r2t mode, you need to enter the system and run the following command to write the mode configuradion into the nor flash. **But there is a little difference in sd card boot mode and qspi boot mode**

+### QSPI mode
    ```sh
  fw_setenv attr_name compatible
  fw_setenv attr_val ad9361